JetBrains/kotlin-native/COCOAPODS.md

  * [A Pod library with custom cinterop options](#add-a-dependency-on-a-pod-library-with-custom-cinterop-options)
  * [A static Pod library](#add-a-dependency-on-a-static-pod-library)

 A Kotlin project requires the `pod()` function call in `build.gradle.kts` (`build.gradle`) for adding a Pod dependency.
-Each dependency requires a separate function call.
+Each dependency requires its own separate function call.
-The function has a configuration block where you could specify the parameters for the dependency.
+You can specify the parameters for the dependency in the configuration block of the function.

-When you add a new dependency and re-import the project in IntelliJ IDEA the new dependency will be added automatically.
+When you add a new dependency and re-import the project in IntelliJ IDEA, the new dependency will be added automatically.
-There are no additional steps required.
+No additional steps are required.

 To use your Kotlin project with Xcode, you should [make changes in your project Podfile](#update-podfile-for-xcode).